 We are smug and take our ability to learn about prana and pranayama for granted.
 At the touch of our finger tips, the Internet gives us much more access to knowledge than ancient Yogis had in all of their scriptures, and in any other scriptures that existed, on earth, at that time.
 However, the ancient Yogis took the time to observe nature and the cosmos.
 They were in tune with their surroundings and the natural laws of the universe.
 The ancient Yogis did not have to waste their time with spam and disinformation.
 Achievements and mistakes are always made, but they documented them, so we could learn from them.

 Without tools, computers, or machines, Pranayama is a method to alter Prana at a level, in which the human mind can easily comprehend.
 Pranayama is Yoga’s answer to regulating Prana, with the breath.
 In Yoga training, Pranayama can be used to heal in times of need.
 Yogic breathing is useful for stress, grief, anxiety, nervousness, and many more ailments, which plague mankind, but Pranayama should be learned with the guidance of a competent teacher.

 For physical health, Yogic breathing is the most important of Hatha Yoga’s many methods.

-To see our complete selection of Yoga teacher training courses, visit the following link.
+To see our selection of Yoga Certifications and teacher training courses, please visit the following link.